KUB's Time of Use Rate for EV Charging: How It Works

 5

 The federal EV charger tax credit expired for installs placed in service after June 30, 2026.
 If your installation occurred before that date and your address was in a qualifying census tract, you may still be able to claim it on your 2026 federal return using IRS Form 8911.
-The KUB rebate and the federal credit are separate — one does not affect the other.
+That's separate from anything KUB offers.
+See what's still available →

 Common Mistakes